Helasrebellion/codekyroundone/README.md

 Add your own transition animation(s) to an element on hover.

+Satisfy a requirement of at least 60 with https://pagespeed.web.dev/

 Feature 1:
 Mobile, tablet, and desktop media queries with different layouts within them